-Susan Atkins (aka Sadie Mae Glutz) [ DECEASED ]
+Susan Atkins (aka Sadie Mae Glutz, Sexy Sadie, Violet, Sharon King, Donna Kay Powell) [ DECEASED ]

-Susan Atkins’, aka Sadie Mae Gultz, mug-shot from her 1969 arrest for the murder of seven people, including actress Sharon Tate.
+Susan Atkins’, aka Sadie Mae Gultz, was convicted of murdering seven people, including actress Sharon Tate.

 As a young teen, Susan Atkins sang in her church choir in San Jose, California and nursed her mother, who was dying of cancer.
 After her mother’s death, however, her life went seriously off course.
 She fought with her father, dropped out of high school, and moved to San Francisco where she became a topless dancer, hustler, and gun moll.